 - Assist with student recruitment, particularly when low student enrollment is an issue in the program.

 - Direct culminating activities for graduate students

 Scholarly, creative, or research activities:

-Each faculty member participates in activities relating to university programs, courses, governance, etc., or community activities which impact on, or are impacted by, the University and which contribute to the growth and development of students, the university and the community.
+- Each faculty member participates in activities relating to university programs, courses, governance, etc., or community activities that impact on, or are impacted by, the University and which contribute to the growth and development of students, the university, and the community.